KDNO

 KDNO (101.7 FM) is a classic country radio station in Thermopolis, Wyoming.
-The station is owned by Jerry and Steve Edwards, through licensee Edwards Communications, LC and features programming from CBS News Radio and Compass Media Networks.
-The majority owner of Edwards Communications, LC is also the owner of KFCW and KWYW.
-The call letters used to belong to what is now KDFO-FM in Delano, California from 1970 to 1997.
-KDNO covers most of Hot Springs County and reaches most of Fremont County and can be heard in Riverton and as far north as Worland.
+The station is owned by the Edwards Group Holdings, Inc., Employee Stock Ownership Trust, through licensee Edwards Communications, LC, and features programming from CBS News Radio and Compass Media Networks.
+The owner of Edwards Communications LC is also the owner of KFCW and KWYW.
+The call sign used to belong to what is now KDFO in Delano, California from 1970 to 1997.
+KDNO covers most of Hot Springs County and reaches most of Fremont County and can be heard in Lander and as far north as Worland.
+The station has kept the same format since its inception.

-Facilities
+History and facilities

+The station was assigned the call sign KBIK on January 22, 1999.
+On September 9, 1999, the station changed its call sign to KDNO.

+KDNO was once a sister station of KTHE 1240 kHz also from Thermopolis.

 The station shares its antenna with KWYW on Copper Mountain.

-History

-The station was assigned the call letters KBIK on January 22, 1999.
-On September 9, 1999, the station changed its call sign to KDNO.
+In 2014, the station joined the Wind River Radio Network, after being purchased by Edwards Communications.

+For a period of time in the spring and summer of 2014, KDNO and sister station KWYW were audible as far away as Sheridan, via a phenomenon known as knife edge diffraction, which allowed the signal to bounce over the Bighorn Mountains.
+The format was noted to be classic country.

+In September 2023, the station, along with its sisters moved to a new studio on Main Street, co-located with the town's newspaper, The Riverton Ranger.

+Along with the move to the new studio, Edwards Communications also upgraded its other stations transmitters southeast of Riverton on Beaver Rim (KFCW, KTAK), and northeast on Copper Mountain (KWYW).
+AM sister KVOW received an upgrade as well.

+KVOW and KTAK were originally at 603 East Pershing Avenue in Riverton.

+The station is an affiliate of DayWeather Wyoming, originating out of Cheyenne.